BlockInfinity/contract/README.md

      - Code has been peer-reviwed by at least one other team member
      - Code is fully tested

-# Run solidity tests
+# Testing of JavaScript Code

+- Put test code in same directory as the code to be tested
+- Name test code filename.spec.js

+## Testing

+- $ mocha ./../filename.spec.js

+# Testing of Solidity Code

+- Describe each test as accurate as possible

 ## Prerequisites

 - Install Ethereum RPC client https://github.com/ethereumjs/testrpc
+- Put test code in directory "./dex/test"

 ## Testing

-- Start Ethereum RPC client, e.g. 1000 accounts: $ testrpc --accounts 1000
+- $ testrpc --accounts 1000 (Start Ethereum RPC client, e.g. 1000 accounts)
-- cd ./dex
+- $ cd ./dex
-- truffle test
+- $ truffle test